-- Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD (Flow Restricted Oxygen Powered Ventilation Device)}. - If signs of cerebral herniation are present, ventilate at a rate of 20 respirations per minute. - {If numeric EtCO2 readings are available, ventilate at a rate to maintain readings at approximately 30 mmHg (30 torr)}. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - A If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings, treat for hypoglycemia. - A If one or more signs of the Cincinnati Prehospital Stroke Scale are abnormal, and < 4 hours since patient was last seen normal, call a Stroke Alert, and transport to a Stroke Center with TPA capabilities. - o Cincinnati Prehospital Stroke Scale: (normal or abnormal) - Facial Droop (pt. shows teeth or smiles). - Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds). - Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - A If patient's symptoms occurred > 4 hours and < 8 hours from last time they were known to be free of stroke symptoms or awoke abnormal, transport to a Comprehensive Stroke Center. - Contact MCP with a Stroke Alert for advice regarding transport destination if greater than 8 hours since last seen normal. - Transport the patient with the bed flat, if able to tolerate.
-If showing signs of increased ICP, do not lay patient flat. - Transport historian with patient both to provide patient history and for permission to treat.
+- Be prepared to assist ventilations with oral or nasal airway and BVM or {FROPVD (Flow Restricted Oxygen Powered Ventilation Device)}. - A patient in respiratory distress with pale, moist skin and altered mental status, should get oxygen via NRM. - If signs of cerebral herniation are present, ventilate at the following rates: - A {If numeric EtCO2 readings are available, ventilate at a rate to maintain readings at approximately 30 mmHg (30 torr)}, which is approximately 20 times per minute. - P Ventilate at a rate of ten faster than normal respiratory rate when the signs of cerebral herniation are present. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings, treat for hypoglycemia. - If one or more signs of the Cincinnati Prehospital Stroke Scale are abnormal, and < 4 hours since patient was last seen normal, call a Stroke Alert, and transport to the closest Stroke Center: - State actual clock time for last known normal.
+Do not say "20 minutes ago." - Cincinnati Prehospital Stroke Scale: (normal or abnormal) - Facial Droop (pt. shows teeth or smiles). - Arm Drift (pt. closes eyes and holds both arms straight out for about 10 seconds). - Abnormal Speech (have pt. say "You can't teach an old dog new tricks.") - A patient with indications of stroke who has an oxygen sat of < 94%, should be given oxygen via NC and titrated to 94%. - \circ A patient with indications of stroke whose oxygen sats are > 94%, should not get any oxygen. - If patient's symptoms occurred > 4 hours and < 8 hours from last time they were known to be free of stroke symptoms or awoke abnormal, transport to a Comprehensive Stroke Center. - Contact MCP with a Stroke Alert for advice regarding transport destination if greater than 8 hours since last seen normal. - Transport the patient with the bed flat, if able to tolerate.
+If showing signs of increased ICP, do not lay patient flat. - Transport historian with patient both to provide patient history and for permission to treat. - Document that you called a "Stroke Alert."